What is the birth control implant?

-- If you use the implant for 3 years, it costs less than other birth control like the pill, patch, or ring.
-You can get a new implant after 3 years if you want to keep using it.
+- If it is used for 3 years, it costs less than other birth control methods (like the pill, patch, or ring).

-- The implant may make your period cramps less painful.
+- It may make period cramps less painful.

-- You can use the implant if you can’t use birth control with estrogen.
+- It can be used if you can't use birth control with estrogen.

 How will the implant affect my period?

-The implant may change your period.
-The changes aren’t harmful and don’t affect how well the implant works:
+Most people will experience changes to their period.
+These changes are not harmful and don't affect how well the implant works:

-- More than half of people with the implant stop having a period or have a period less often than usual.
+- More than half of people have a period less often or will stop having their period.

-- About 1 in 4 people with the implant have periods more often, longer periods than usual, or both.
+- About a quarter of people with the implant will have periods more often, longer periods, or both.

 What are the side effects of the implant?